Multistate iterative qubit coupled cluster (MS-iQCC): a quantum-inspired, state-averaged approach to ground- and excited-state energies: Introduction

 Recent developments in quantum algorithms, especially the variational quantum eigensolver (VQE) \cite{Peruzzo2014, McClean_2016vqe, Cerezo2021, TILLY20221} and qubit coupled cluster (QCC) \cite{iQCC,iQCC_ILC} frameworks, have demonstrated new ways to approximate molecular eigenstates.
 However, near-term quantum devices (NISQ) remain limited by coherence times and circuit depth constraints, making it challenging to implement deep circuits required for accurate state preparation\cite{StatePrep} and measurement\cite{QMeas}.
 Consequently, quantum-inspired approaches—algorithms leveraging quantum formalisms but implemented on classical computers—offer an attractive intermediate step.
 Yet, another alternative that became popular recently is quantum sampling-based diagonalization (QSD) techniques\cite{Barison_2025,qsd2025}.
 QSD uses an unoptimized unitary ansatz to produce Slater determinants by sampling the quantum state on a quantum computer.
 These Slater determinants are used to build a subspace for solving the Hamiltonian eigenvalue problem on a classical computer.

 Our method, the multistate iterative qubit coupled cluster (MS-iQCC), belongs to this class of quantum-inspired techniques.
-Although originally motivated by the variational quantum eigensolver and iterative qubit coupled cluster (iQCC) \cite{iQCC} algorithms, MS-iQCC is designed to run entirely on classical hardware.
-It retains the adaptive, exponential ansatz structure of iQCC but extends it to simultaneously describe multiple electronic states in a state-averaged, unbiased manner.
+Although originally motivated by the variational quantum eigensolver and iterative qubit coupled cluster (iQCC) \cite{iQCC} algorithms, MS-iQCC is designed to run entirely on classical hardware. \BC{Recently, the iQCC method has been deployed using strictly classical compute to solve electronic structure problems up to 100 electrons in 100 molecular orbitals, corresponding to 200 qubit problems \cite{200iQCC}.} The multistate variant presented in this work retains the adaptive, exponential ansatz structure of iQCC but extends it to simultaneously describe multiple electronic states in a state-averaged, unbiased manner.
 This makes MS-iQCC particularly suited for classical computation today, while remaining directly relevant to future fault-tolerant quantum computing.

 The adaptive exponential ansatz scheme used in MS-iQCC ensures separability for non-interacting fragments—an essential property shared with coupled cluster theory \cite{Helgaker}—but combines this with the variational flexibility of modern adaptive approaches\cite{ADAPT,qAdapt}.
 This separability also makes MS-iQCC conceptually preferable to selected configuration interaction methods \cite{cipsi_original,heatbath_ci,adaptive_ci,shci_modern}.
-Compared to quantum excited-state methods such as the variational quantum deflation (VQD) \cite{Higgott2019, WenYv2021} and orthogonal state reduction variational eigensolver (OSRVE) \cite{Xie2022}, MS-iQCC avoids the bias that arises from sequential optimization of excited states.
-Instead, our state-averaged formulation treats ground and excited states on an equal footing, analogous to the recently proposed multistate-objective, Ritz-eigenspectral ADAPT-VQE (MORE-ADAPT-VQE) \cite{Grimsley_2025}. \\
+Quantum excited-state methods such as the variational quantum deflation (VQD) \cite{Higgott2019, WenYv2021} and orthogonal state reduction variational eigensolver (OSRVE) \cite{Xie2022} suffer from accumulation of errors that arises from sequential optimization of excited states.

+\BC{State-specific excited-state solvers, such as $\Delta$ADAPT-VQE\cite{delta_ADAPT_VQE}, address this challenge by extending the $\Delta$SCF method\cite{delta_SCF} to the quantum-computing setting.
+By employing a state-specific Hamiltonian and a non-Aufbau reference state, these approaches can target excited states without first computing the ground state.
+While this is advantageous, the algorithm must be executed separately for each target state.
+In addition, to prevent variational collapse to the ground state, one typically employs the maximum overlap method, which requires an initial guess sufficiently close to the desired target orbitals\cite{Delta_SCF_MOM}.}